How to Frame a New Door Opening

 This page covers framing an existing wall to install a new door.
-Illustrations and instructions include cutting into the wall, planning the frame and installing a new king stud.
-For easier installation and to save time and money you can use a pre-hung door for this project.
-The packaging will have the dimensions for the jamb printed on it to make things easier.
+Illustrations and instructions include: cutting into the wall, planning the frame, and installing a new king stud.
+To save time and make installation easier, you should use a pre-hung door for this project.
+The packaging will have the dimensions for the rough opening and jamb printed on it to make calculations and measurements simple.

 Saving the studs may be the easiest way, but both methods have their advantages and disadvantages.
 Removing them completely will mean an easier cutting job, but require additional framing and wall repair.
 Preserving them can make repairing the wall easier, but cutting them off straight can be difficult.

-If you want to remove the studs completely and install new ones, wedge in the supports under the top plate and then cut roughly mid-way down the wall using a reciprocating saw.
-Pry the two pieces free from the top and soleplate, but be careful at the top plate and go slowly to avoid breaking a lot of the drywall or plaster off the ceiling.
+If you want to remove the studs completely and install new ones, wedge in the supports under the top plate and then cut roughly, mid-way down the wall using a reciprocating saw.
+Pry the two pieces free from the top and soleplate being careful at the top to avoid breaking a lot of the drywall or plaster off the ceiling.

-Plan to build your new frame 1 inch wider and ½ inch higher than the size of the new door jamb.
+Plan to build your new frame with the jack studs 1 inch wider, and the header ½ inch higher than the size of the new door jamb.
 This extra space will allow for adjusting the position of the new door jamb for a plumb fit.

 Choose an existing studs to serve as the first king stud and then determine if it's necessary to install a new one on the other side, or if one of the studs can be shimmed to do the job.
 If you can't find two ideal candidates to serve as king studs, which is very likely, you'll have to add a new 2x4 on one side of the new opening.

-If the next existing wall stud is exactly 1½ inches from the mark you can just butt a new 2x4 against it to act a the second king stud, but most likely things won't be that simple.
+If the next existing wall stud is exactly 1½ inches from the mark, you can just butt a new 2x4 against it to act as the second king stud, but most likely things won't be that simple.
 If the stud is several inches or more from the mark you can add spacers to build out the new 2x4.
-To cut the spacers, measure to the soleplate mark and subtract 1½ inches for the thickness of the new 2x4 from this total.
+To cut the spacers, measure to the soleplate mark and subtract 1½ inches (thickness of new 2x4) from this total.
 Cut 2 or 3 pieces of 2x4 to this length and nail them between the new 2x4 and the existing one.